The Constitution of the United States enshrines the supreme law of the land of the United States of America.

 What is the Constitution, and Why Is it Important?

 The United States Constitution is the highest law of the land and serves as a blueprint for the country’s national government.
 It also outlines the methods by which laws passed by Congress that conflict with the Constitution can be declared invalid.

 It ensures that no single branch of government can garner absolute control without having to answer to anyone.
 It also defines the powers of the different branches of government.

 Furthermore, the Constitution grants citizens certain rights and liberties, with numerous amendments to enhance the original document.

 The Constitution Requires Checks and Balances

-The legislative branch is Congress, the executive branch consists of the president, vice president, the Cabinet, executive departments etc. (the president has the final say on recommendations and collective decisions of the executive branch members), and the judicial branch is made up of the courts.
-None of the three branches have the power to ignore the wishes of the other two.
+The legislative branch is Congress, the executive branch consists of the president, vice president, the Cabinet, executive departments, etc., and the judicial branch is made up of the courts.
+None of the three branches has the power to ignore the wishes of the other two.

 If the legislative branch passes a bad law, the president can veto it.
 If the president does something illegal, they can be impeached, convicted, and removed from office.
 The judicial branch can strike down unconstitutional laws.

 The first three articles of the constitution define the American government’s legislative powers, executive powers, and judicial powers.
-They establish how the separation of powers into different branches of the government should funciton.
-The structure of the government was decided in 1787, after a long series of debates at the constitutional convention.
+They establish how the separation of powers into different branches of the government should function.
+The structure of the government was decided in 1787 after a long series of debates at the constitutional convention.

 The Legislative Branch